Looking for a DIY oven repair guide to help you fix your broken kitchen appliance? Check this out.

 Diagnosis: Dodgy Oven – Finding the Source of the Problem

 If you have an oven troubleshooting guide or brochure that can with your purchase, now’s the time to get it from the bottom of the kitchen drawer.
 You’ll likely find it hidden underneath a bunch of takeaway menus.
-That little guide should provide you with some helpful information about where to find important elements of your oven, and it may even provide its own guidance for common appliance issues.
+That little guide you give you some helpful information about where to find your oven’s important elements.
+It may even provide you with its own guidance for common appliance issues.

 If you can’t find your user manual, don’t worry.
 You can still use this handy DIY oven repair guide to troubleshoot some common problems.